Last Updated on November 17, 2020 by Oddmund Groette

 PositionScore = 60 – Rsi(15);

-The backtest is rotational, ie. always in the market in the best ranked stocks.
-Commission is set to 3 cents per share and entry and exit is on close.
+The backtest is rotational, ie. always in the market in the best-ranked stocks.
+The commission is set to 3 cents per share and entry and exit is on close.
 I hold 2 positions at all times.
 I exit when positions are no longer ranked among the 5 “best” among the 19 stocks.
 All stocks are ranked on 15 day RSI.
 In the positionscore i have written “60- RSI(15)” so I’m slightly tilted towards keeping more trades on the long side than the short side.

 Here are the numbers: